Math 140A - Notes

 n

 Proof.
-WLOG suppose 0 a < b.
-The Archimedean property applied to
+Suppose WLOG that 0 a < b, and apply the Archimedean property to

 1